elusivecodes/FyreCache/README.md

 **Is Enabled**

-Check if the cache is enabled.
+Determine whether the cache is enabled.

 ```php
 $cacheManager->isEnabled();